The most comprehensive guide online to creating a strong brand identity for your business or organization.

 Avoid obscure words.

-Consider whether you can register a domain and obtain a trademark.
+Consider whether you can register a domain name and obtain a trademark.

 It’s important to make sure that your competitors are not using the same name in your industry.
 It’s not uncommon to find similar (or even identical names) in different industries, but this can result in confusion for your customers and vendors.
 If your competitors are using the same name – you’ll expose yourself to possible litigation and you’ll likely be unable to obtain trademark protection for your company name.

-So, look for a company name that is also available for registration as a domain (ideally, as a .com domain).
-You should understand that .com domains are very popular and you’ll struggle to find available domains that match your company name.
+So, look for a company name that is also available for registration as a domain name (ideally, as a .com domain name).
+You should understand that .com domain names are very popular and you’ll struggle to find an available domain name that matches your company name.
 Many people worry about this and that’s why every proposed business name on crowdspring has a matching domain name.